TrustToken (TRU) Trading 45.8% Higher Over Last 7 Days

-TrustToken (CURRENCY:TRU) traded down 0.1% against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on July 22nd.
-During the last seven days, TrustToken has traded up 45.8% against the U.S. dollar.
-TrustToken has a market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
-One TrustToken coin can currently be purchased for approximately $0.20 or 0.00000526 BTC on exchanges.
+TrustToken (CURRENCY:TRU) traded down 0.1% against the US dollar during the 1 day period ending at 13:00 PM Eastern on July 25th.
+Over the last week, TrustToken has traded up 45.8% against the US dollar.
+One TrustToken coin can now be bought for about $0.20 or 0.00000526 BTC on exchanges.
+TrustToken has a market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.